GCARC WSPR Propagation Report

 📡 WWV Reference — NIST Time Station

-April 28, 2026WW0WWV is the NIST WWV/WWVH time-station beacon at Fort Collins, Colorado, transmitting WSPR continuously on multiple HF bands.
+June 26, 2026WW0WWV is the NIST WWV/WWVH time-station beacon at Fort Collins, Colorado, transmitting WSPR continuously on multiple HF bands.
 Because its power, antenna and location are constant, it’s a steady benchmark for raw band openness — if WW0WWV is being heard widely on a band, that band is propagating.
 If it’s missing, the band is probably closed.
+P90 distance below is the same metric used in the per-band station tables on the live dashboard.

 |---|---|---|---|---|---|